Current & Forthcoming Titles:

 JULIAN LUCAS is a staff writer at The New Yorker.
 His writing for the magazine includes an exploration of slavery reenactments, as well as profiles of artists and writers such as el Anatsui and Ishmael Reed.
 Previously, he was an associate editor at Cabinet and a contributing editor at The Point.
 His writing has appeared in The New York Review of Books, Vanity Fair, Harper’s Magazine, Art in America, and the New York Times Book Review where he was a contributing writer.

 DARRAGH MCKEON is the author of the highly acclaimed All That Is Solid Melts into Air (Harper Perennial, 2014).
 He has worked as a theater director, and lives in Ireland.
-His new novel Remembrance Sunday will be published by Viking UK in May 2023.
+His new novel Remembrance Sunday was published by Viking UK in 2023.

 CLAUDIA RANKINE is the author of six collections of poetry, including Just Us: An American Conversation (Graywolf, 2020), Citizen: An American Lyric and Don’t Let Me Be Lonely; three plays including HELP, which premiered in March of 2020 at The Shed, NYC, and The White Card, which premiered in February 2018 (ArtsEmerson/ American Repertory Theater) and is published by Graywolf Press.
 In 2016, she co-founded The Racial Imaginary Institute (TRII).
 Among her numerous awards and honors, Rankine is the recipient of the Bobbitt National Prize for Poetry, the Poets & Writers’ Jackson Poetry Prize, and fellowships from the Guggenheim Foundation, the Lannan Foundation, the MacArthur Foundation, United States Artists, and the National Endowment of the Arts.
 Rankine is a Professor of Creative Writing at New York University.